How Much Do Data Breaches Cost Businesses?

 Partner

 The State of Illinois has enacted the “Personal Information Protection Act,” 815 ILCS §§ 530/1 – 530/25.
 The Act includes important provisions about how to respond to a data breach.
-The law also details who are subject to Illinois’ law, and the proper method of notification.
+The law also details who is subject to Illinois’ law, and the proper method of notification.

 Illinois data breach law defines “personal information” as: the “first name or first initial and last name” in combination with at least one of the unencrypted or redacted “data elements.”